 VIIIJudges of High Courts

-Key trap: The President's oath is prescribed by Article 60 of the Constitution itself — it is NOT in Schedule 3.
-Similarly, the Vice-President's oath is in Article 69.
-Schedule 3 covers ministers, MPs, MLAs, and judges — not the President or VP.
+Key traps: The President's oath is prescribed by Article 60 of the Constitution itself — it is NOT in Schedule 3.
+The Vice-President's oath is in Article 69.
+The Governor's oath is in Article 159.
+Schedule 3 covers Union and State Ministers (office + secrecy), candidates and members of Parliament and State Legislatures, and SC/HC judges — not the President, VP, or Governor.
+Note that SC Judges and the CAG share Form IV.

 Schedule 4 — Rajya Sabha Seat Allocation